 The former capital of Japan Empire is one of the most amazing cities in the world.
 The city has seen several wars, fires, and massive earthquakes during its centuries of history.
 Due to these facts, there are several historical tourist attractions in Kyoto, which have aged hundreds of years.

-It was even that much lucky that remained unharmed during the World War II.
-Kyoto was even in the list of United States to be targeted with an atomic bomb.
+It was even that much lucky that remained unharmed during World War II.
+Kyoto was even on the list of the United States to be targeted with an atomic bomb.
 Fortunately, at the insistence of Henry L. Stimson, the Secretary of War, who had pleasant memories of the city during his honeymoon, Kyoto escaped from the huge destruction of the Second World War.

 Stay tuned with us.

-Constructed by the contribution of all western Japan lords, as ordered by Tokugawa Leyasu, this castle was built as the Kyoto residence of the Shoguns.
-This impressive castle is consisted of two concentric rings of fortifications, each equipped of a wall and a wide moat.
+Constructed by the contribution of all western Japan lords, as ordered by Tokugawa Ieyasu, this castle was built as the Kyoto residence of the Shoguns.
+This impressive castle consists of two concentric rings of fortifications, each equipped of a wall and a wide moat.

-As it has served as the seat of government, it homes some magnificent works of art that was intended to impress visitors with the power and wealth of the shoguns.
-The decorations of the buildings inside includes lavish quantities of gold leaf and brilliant wood carvings that are truly eye-catching.
+As it has served as the seat of government, it homes some magnificent works of art that were intended to impress visitors with the power and wealth of the shoguns.
+The decorations of the buildings inside include lavish quantities of gold leaf and brilliant wood carvings that are truly eye-catching.
 Even the inner gate which is called Karamon is decorated with fine carvings and metalwork.

 Another impressive part of the complex is the large Audience Hall which is a spectacular Japanese traditional-style building, with sliding doors and large paintings on its gold background.

 Fushimi-Inari Taisha Shrine